Sheridan College: Founding

-Sheridan College was established in 1967.
+Sheridan College was established in 1967 and named for the hamlet of Sheridan (established in 1858 and named for British playwright Richard Brinsley Sheridan) on the border of Peel and Halton County (Winston Churchill and QEW).
+Sheridan's first home was at the old Brampton High School on Centre Street North between Church Street East and McCaul Street.
 The School of Graphic Design was located in Brampton, Ontario until 1970, when it moved to the new campus in Oakville, Ontario.
 The Brampton campus was a converted public high school that had previously been in condemned status until re-fitted for use by Sheridan College.
 The school and area were subsequently replaced by residential homes.
 The new Oakville location was still under construction when classes began in the fall of 1970.
 The classes were held in a large open area under triangular skylights which allowed excellent lighting for the students.
 The photography department used a well equipped photo studio area and darkrooms for processing film and prints.
 That building has become merged with many other structures as extensive expansion of the campus has occurred on an ongoing basis.
 The main courses taught that year were graphic design, fashion design, photography and animation.